Charles Hartshorne: Criticisms

 In Hartshorne's theology there is no literal first event in the universe, and the universe is thus regarded as an actually infinite reality.
-This has led some to point out that as Hartshorne has emphasized that every event has been partly determined by previous events, his thought is susceptible to the fallacy of the infinite regress.
+This has led some to point out that as Hartshorne has emphasized that every event has been partly determined by previous events, his thought may be susceptible to the problems associated with infinite regress.

 Other critics question the adequacy of panentheism.
 The point of tension in Hartshorne's theology is whether God is really worthy of worship since God needs the world in order to be a complete being.
 Traditional theism posits that God is a complete being before the creation of the world.
 Others find that his argument about God's perfection is flawed by confusing existential necessity with logical necessity.

 In classical Protestant and Evangelical thought, Hartshorne's theology has received strong criticism.
 In these theological networks Hartshorne's panentheist reinterpretation of God's nature has been deemed to be incompatible with Biblical revelation and the classic creedal formulations of the Trinity.
 Critics such as Royce Gordon Gruenler (born January 10, 1930), Ronald Nash and Norman Geisler argue that Hartshorne does not offer a tripersonal view of the Trinity, and instead his interpretation of Christ (Christology) has some affinities with the early heresy of the Ebionites.
 It is also argued that Hartshorne's theology entails a denial of divine foreknowledge and predestination to salvation.
 Hartshorne is also criticized for his denial or devaluing of Christ's miracles and the supernatural events mentioned in the Bible.

 Other criticisms are that Hartshorne gives little attention to the classical theological concepts of God's holiness, and that the awe of God is an undeveloped element in his writings.
 Alan Wayne Gragg (born July 17, 1932) criticizes Hartshorne's highly optimistic view of humanity, and hence its lack of emphasis on human depravity, guilt and sin.
-Allied to these criticisms is the assertion that Hartshorne over-emphasizes aesthetics and is correspondingly weak on ethics and morality.
+Allied to these criticisms is the assertion that Hartshorne overemphasizes aesthetics and is correspondingly weak on ethics and morality.
 Others have indicated that Hartshorne failed to understand traditional Christian views about petitionary prayer and survival of the individual in the afterlife.